 - Monitor your symptoms carefully.

 - Review the recommendations on the CDC website for managing the illness.

 - Contact your primary health care provider or call the Campus Health Center at 831-582-3965 before visiting either facility to make appropriate arrangements.

 - If notified that you are confirmed to have COVID-19, complete the COVID-19 reporting form.

-- Email or call CSUMB Student Disability Resources at 831-582-3672 promptly if you experience symptoms that impact your course work.
+- Email or call CSUMB Student Disability and Accessibility Center (SDAC) at 831-582-3672 promptly if you experience symptoms that impact your course work.